International Year of Light and Light-Based Technologies

 Typical markings on neutral-density filters for a given transmittance (%)

-The list goes on with very opaque filters like
+The list goes on with a few very opaque filters like

 ND 2.6 = x400 (0.25% transmittance = 8.6 stops).